 For the sake of gaining clarity, first, let’s understand what defines a customer satisfaction metric.

-Customer satisfaction metrics are basically numerical scores or data that summarize and indicate the health of your organization’s offerings and relationship with the customer.
+Customer satisfaction metrics are basically numerical scores or data that summarize and indicate the health of your organization’s offerings and relationships with the customer.

 Without tracking key CX metrics, companies don’t have the necessary details to act upon the problem areas on all aspects of their customer experience journey.